mufasa159/dash-frontend/README.md

 |`spotifyClientSecret` | Go to your app (from previous row) on Soptify for Developers and click `SHOW CLIENT SECRET`.
 Then copy `Client Secret`|
 |`spotifyRefreshToken`| I don't exactly remember but I think I manually cutomized URL for this (i.e. `https://accounts.spotify.com/authorize?response_type=code&client_id=$CLIENT_ID&scope=user-top-read&redirect_uri=http%3A%2F%2Flocalhost%3A3000`), but you can use [spotify-refresh-token-generator](https://spotify-refresh-token-generator.netlify.app/#info).
 I feel like there is something I'm forgetting about this but I'll update as I make progress|

+### Google Calendar

+The annoying part of this.
+After setting up the API server, you'll have to fetch calendar events twice apparently.
+I am still working on it. but for now, there's no need to do anything in the front-end for getting calendar events.

 Once all variables have been updated, run:
 ```
 npm run dev